Overview

 Radicalisation is a safeguarding issue that everyone should be aware of and act on.

-•What to do if you feel you are or another person is at risk of being radicalised - seek support, talk to family, teachers, religious leaders.
+•What to do if you feel you are or another person is at risk of being radicalised - seek support, talk to family, teachers, religious leaders or a trusted adult.

 •What to do if you become aware of possible or actual extremist activity - There are many ways to get help: report to the police, report this anonymously online.
 Immediate action may be required to prevent an atrocity.